florentpoujol/PHP-Standard-Components/logger.md

 "value - value2 - {unknown} - {un.known}"
 ```

+Values in the context array that are bjects that do not implement `__tostring()`, it is casted to array.

-The values in the context array must be castable to string.
-They are discarded without error otherwise.
+Values in the context array that are arrays are encoded in JSON.

-It can also be a DateTime object.
-In that case you can set a particular format to print when creating the Placeholder instance.
-Default format is "";
+### Datetime Processor

+The Datetime transform the value of the record's timestamp into a datetime.

+You may pass the desired format and or the timezone to the constructor, otherwise the default value of "Y-m-d H:i:s" and "UTC" will be used.

+## Filters

+Filters can be any callable.
+They are passed the record as single parameters.
+They must return false to prevent the logger or writer to process.

+When on the logger, returning false prevent subsequent processors or filters to be called and the log record to be written at all.
+When on the writter, returning false prevent only this writer to write, subsequent writer in the logger's queue are called.

+Ie a priority filter:

 ```
-$proc = new Processors\Placeholder([string $datetime_format]);
+// make the writer work only if the priority is critical, alert or emergency
+$priorityFilter = function(array $record) {
+    return $record["priority"] <= LOG_CRIT;
+    // Remember that the priorities' numerical values are in reverse order as one would naturally expect: the lower the number, the higher the importance.
+}
 ```

 ## Writers

 Writers can be any callable.
-Typically they are classes that implements the Interfaces\Writer (and that implements the `__invoke()` magic method) so that they can hold 0 or several filters and 0 or 1 formatter.
+Typically they are classes that implements the Interfaces\Writer (and that implements the `__invoke()` magic method) so that they can, as the logger, hold processors and/or filtersas well as one formatter.

-Add filters via the `addFilter(callable $filter[, int position])` method.
+Add processors or filters via the `addHelper(callable $processorOrFilter)` method.

-Add a formatter via the `addFormatter(callable $formatter)` method.
+Add a formatter via the `setFormatter(callable $formatter)` method.
 If no formatter is set when the writer needs to write the value, the `Formatter\Line` formatter will be used, with its default format.

 Their goal is to write the record to a device (file, DB...). they receive the record as single argument and are not expected to return anything.